javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 **Before we only talked about bubbling, because the capturing phase is rarely used.
 Normally it is invisible to us.**

-Handlers added using `on<event>`-property or using HTML attributes or using `addEventListener(event, handler)` don't know anything about capturing, they only run on the 2nd and 3rd phases.
+Handlers added using `on<event>`-property or using HTML attributes or using two-argument `addEventListener(event, handler)` don't know anything about capturing, they only run on the 2nd and 3rd phases.

 To catch an event on the capturing phase, we need to set the handler `capture` option to `true`: